cvsindelar/mlq/README.md

 # How it works

-`mlq` works with lmod module system so you can create and use custom-built 'shortcut' modules to accelerate the loading of large and complex module environments.
+`mlq` works with the `lmod` module system so you can create and use custom-built 'shortcut' modules to accelerate the loading of large and complex module environments.